shawlu95/microservice-ticketing-app/readme.md

 - In GitHub container, install `doctl`, switch context to digital ocean, deploy the latest image
 - The [ingress-srv.yaml](./infra/k8s-prod/ingress-srv.yaml) points to the actual purchased domain.

 In this tutorial we use Digital Ocean to deploy the app.
+To setup ingress-nginx, use the [digital ocean](https://kubernetes.github.io/ingress-nginx/deploy/#digital-ocean) command from documentation.

 ```bash
 # Mac easy